-The development, morphology and corrosion resistance of CCCs on aluminium have been described by various authors as characterised by mud-cracked morphology and are presently considered to have superior corrosion resistance and improved paint adhesion over their contemporaries.19-24 However, SEM examinations revealed that the morphologies of all specimens treated for various times in the permanganate solution appeared similar.
+The development, morphology and corrosion resistance of CCCs on aluminium have been described by various authors as characterised by mud-cracked morphology and are presently considered to have superior corrosion resistance and improved paint adhesion over their contemporaries. ^{19-24} However, SEM examinations revealed that the morphologies of all specimens treated for various times in the permanganate solution appeared similar.
 A typical example is displayed in Figure 2(a and b), where light and dark randomly shaped materials of various sizes can be observed in a matrix of cracked coating materials.
 Such micro-roughness at the coating/solution interface may contribute to colour changes in the coatings from light yellow to golden yellow colouration with increases in immersion times of the specimens.
-In addition, increases in coating solution species as described elsewhere and by others may contribute to the gradual colour changes.
+In addition, increases in coating thickness with the formation of coating materials as well as uptake in coating solution species as described elsewhere and by others may contribute to the gradual colour changes. ^{8,15,21,25}